python-ellar/ellar-cli/docs/command-grouping.md

 Ella CLI provides a way by which commands can be grouped together.

-For instance, a `db` command may have sub-commands like `makemigrations`, `migrate` etc.
+For instance, a `db` command may have sub-commands like `makemigrations`, `migrate`, `reset-db` etc.

-To group a command, create a file `commands.py` in root project
+To achieve this use-case, create a file `commands.py` in root project
 ```python
 from ellar.commands import EllarTyper